Character Formulas on Cohomology of Deformations of Hilbert Schemes of K3 Surfaces: Decomposition of Cohomology Ring

-By the above analysis, the invariants of the $G_X$ representation on $H^*(X,\QQ)$ are the canonical Hodge classes, i.e. those which remain Hodge under deformations. \begin{example} In table \ref{thm:character}, the first row of data shows the number of canonical Hodge classes for $H^{2k}(X,\QQ)$.
-For $X$ K\"{a}hler deformation equivalent to $S^{[5]}$, there are 2 canonical Hodge classes in $H^{2,2}(X)$, 1 in $H^{3,3}(X)$, 4 in $H^{4,4}(X)$, and 2 in $H^{5,5}(X)$.
+By the above analysis, the invariants of the $G_X$ representation on $H^*(X,\QQ)$ are the canonical Hodge classes.
+By computing number of trivial $G_X$ representations on $H^{2p}(X,\QQ)$, we can obtain number of canonical Hodge classes of type $(p,p)$ of $X$. \begin{example} In Table \ref{tab:invariants}, the first row of data shows the number of canonical Hodge classes.
+For instance , if $X$ is of $K3^{[5]}$-type, then there are 2 canonical Hodge classes in $H^{2,2}(X)$, 1 in $H^{3,3}(X)$, 4 in $H^{4,4}(X)$, and 2 in $H^{5,5}(X)$.

 \end{example}

 \end{subsection}